 This is a Phase 2, two-stage, multisite, randomized, double-blind, placebo-controlled, multiple-ascending dose study of RLS-0071 to assess the safety, tolerability, pharmacokinetics (PK), and preliminary efficacy in newborns with moderate or severe HIE undergoing therapeutic hypothermia.

 In Stage 1, participants will receive either ascending doses of RLS-0071 or a matched volume of placebo for 72 hours in addition to standard of care treatment, including therapeutic hypothermia.
-During and after the dosing period, participants will be monitored and assessed for safety and exploratory evaluations through Day 14.
+During and after the dosing period, participants will be monitored and assessed for safety evaluations through Day 14.
 After completion of Stage 1, participants will transition to Stage 2 of the study for long-term observation until participants reach 24 months of age.

 Recruitment & Eligibility